jfbueno/CodingCraft-01/README.md

-# CodingCraft-01 - The Candy and Snacks Store System
+# CodingCraft 01 - The Candy and Snacks Store System

 This is an application made to solve the problem of **The Candy and Snacks Store System** on Coding Craft 1.